-The peer evaluation forms will be available to students via OWL following the deadline for the activity.
-Students will have an adequate amount of time to reflect on their entire experience before submitting their evaluations.
-Grades will NOT be released until all students have submitted feedback.
+A student may request a peer feedback form by emailing their instructor.
+The instructor will then make the peer evaluation form available to all members of that team.
+Students will have an adequate amount of time to reflect on their entire experience before submitting their evaluations on OWL.
+Grades will NOT be released until all teammates have submitted feedback.